-Acquisitions of property and equipment in excess of \$5,000 and all expenditures for maintenance, renewals, and betterments that materially prolong the useful lives of assets are capitalized.
+All acquisitions of property and equipment in excess of \$5,000 and all expenditures for maintenance, renewals, and betterments that materially prolong the useful lives of assets are capitalized.
 Repairs and maintenance are expensed as incurred.
 Property and equipment are carried at cost or, if donated, at the approximate fair value at the date of donation.
-Depreciation amortization is computed using the straight-line method (the lesser of management's estimated useful life of a capitalized asset or the remaining life of the building or the term of the lease, if the capitalized asset would stay with the building if the School vacated).
+Depreciation is computed using the straight-line method over the lesser of management's estimated useful life of a capitalized asset or the term of the lease, if the capitalized asset would stay with the building if the School vacated.